KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

   for the operations you want to perform.
 - It's true that sometimes experience alone can tell you if you're making the correct trade-off.
 It's still better if you can prove it.
+- When you have to choose, prefer correctness and simplicity over performance.
+- In some cases correct and simple code is the best performing code!

 <blockquote>
 <p>The real problem is that programmers have spent far too much time